Reopening the Hole Argument: The in the philosophy of science

-In conclusion, empiricist structuralism seems to have strong cards in confronting the \HA\ (in both its original versions or rephrased as Theorem \ref{CBG}): it does not suffer from the abstractionist extravaganza and warrants scientific practice. \begin{small} \end{small}
+In conclusion, empiricist structuralism seems to have strong cards in confronting the \HA\ (in both its original versions or rephrased as Theorem \ref{CBG}): it does not suffer from the calculational intractability and ontological extravagance of Frege-style abstractionism; and it seems to be warranted by actual scientific practice. \begin{small} \end{small}